FAQ: IRS Form 1099-R

 A Form 1099-R is an Internal Revenue Service (IRS) form which reports a taxpayer's distributions from pensions, annuities, IRAs, insurance contracts, profit-sharing plans and/or retirement plans (including section 457 state and local government plans).
 The form must be sent to taxpayers by January 31 of the year following the calendar year in which the distributions occurred.

 Form 1099-R reports the gross distribution, any taxable amount applicable to that gross distribution, and any portion of federal income tax that was withheld.
-It also shows capital gains associated with the distribution.

-The retirement system is required by federal law to provide a Form 1099-R to anyone who received a payment from NHRS in the previous year (except for Accidental Disability payments, see below).
+The retirement system is required by federal law to provide a Form 1099-R to anyone who received a payment from NHRS in the previous year (except for most Accidental Disability payments, see below).
 This information is also provided to the Internal Revenue Service (IRS).

 Click here to view an informational graphic that explains how to read your Form 1099-R.